The business world as we know it today is highly competitive, always striving to find new methods to attract clients and follow market trends.

 Type #1: Periodic inventory management system

-This system is usually used by smaller businesses that don’t have loads of inventory.
-It is based on the manual counting of items and recording on a spreadsheet or some other document.
+This is referred to as inventory counts — it’s based on the manual counting of items and recording on a spreadsheet or some other document.
 This is done at specified intervals, such as monthly, quarterly, or annually.

 This system is very simple, but it isn’t the right fit for larger businesses.
 Also, it is error-prone, and it is advisable to do the counting more often to avoid mistakes.